paczkow/miscoded.io/content/blog/implementujemy-async-await/index.pl.md

   const generator = genFunction(); // #1 - create a generator

   function nextStep(value) {
-    const step = generator.next(value); // #2 start or resume function until the closest yield
+    const step = generator.next(value); // #2 start or resume function until next yield

     if (step.done) {
       return; // #3 - stop recursive callings
     } else {
       if (typeof step.value.then === "function") {
-        // if result is Promise, wait to resolve and go to next step const promise = step.value;
+        // if step.value is Promise, wait to resolve and go to next step const promise = step.value;
         promise.then(data => {
           nextStep(data); // #4 - resolve promise and pass data to the next step